Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ### CUSTOMERS
 * GET all customers
-    * To get all customers add the URL `customers`
+    * To get all customers use the URL `customers`
 * GET all customers who are inactive
-    * To get all customers add the URL `customers?inactive=true`
+    * To get all customers use the URL `customers?inactive=true`
-* GET single customer
+* GET single customer by customer ID
-    * To get a single customer add the URL `customers/:id`
+    * To get a single customer use the URL `customers/:id`
 * POST
-    * To post a new customer, use the URL `customers/new`
+    * To post a new customer use the URL `customers/new`
     * Example  keys:
  ```javascript
  {